ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 URI](https://docs.oracle.com/javase/8/docs/api/java/net/URI.html).
 We'll discuss
 what a `port` is below.).

-Now, we want you to start by doing the lab starting in your *local* terminal.
+Now, we want you to start by doing the lab in your *local* terminal.
 To log out of `ieng6`, press `Ctrl-d` on the keyboard or type in `exit` and press enter.

 We've provided an implementation of a web server that works with this interface here: